 March 1, 2017

-As the result of the coordination with the G20 Civil Society (C20), the CSISAC has taken the lead in the work on digitalisation.
-With this purpose, a G7/ G20 Task Force on Digitalisation has been formed, to contribute to the G7/ G20 process with a civil society perspective on the digitialisation process.
-As a first deliverable, the Digitalis Task Force has prepared the following position to be delivered to the G20 Sherpas in their forthcoming meeting:
+As the result of the interaction with the G20 Civil Society (C20) stakeholder, the CSISAC is taking the lead to facilitate the coordination of society participants engaging in the G7/G20 work on digitalisation.
+With this purpose, the Civil Society G7/ G20 Task Force on Digitalisation has been constituted, to contribute to the G7/ G20 process with a civil society perspective on the digitalisation process.
+As a first deliverable, the Digitalisation Task Force has prepared the following position, to be delivered to the G20 Sherpas in their forthcoming meeting:

-1) Build digital resilience: foster privacy and encryption by default,
+- Build digital resilience: foster data protection, privacy and encryption by default/ design,

 1. Building Resilience in the Digital Environment

-Building resilience means developing a digital environment that individuals and organizations can trust.
-To build trustworthiness, privacy needs to be protected, and the safety of the digital environment needs to be assured.
+Building resilience means developing a digital environment that individuals and organisations can trust.
+No trust, no trade.
+To build trustworthiness in the digital products, services and infrastructures, personal data and privacy needs to be protected, the safety of the digital environment needs to be assured, and transparency needs to be provided to enable accountability of algorithmic decission-making.
 With this objective, the G20 members should:

-- Foster a policy making approach that favors strong security and encourages encryption by default for the digital communication and protection of data, adopting the OECD Guidelines for Cryptography Policy.
+- Foster a policy making approach that favours strong security and encourages encryption by default/ design for the digital communication and protection of data, adopting the OECD Guidelines for Cryptography Policy.
 In addition, information security policies should make available measurement and analysis to enable an informed assessment about the safety of the digital environment, taking as reference the OECD Recommendations on Digital Security Risk Management, and the OECD Recommendations on the Protection of Critical Information Infrastructures.

-- Recognise the nature of privacy as a fundamental right and strengthen privacy enforcement and data protection by governments, corporations and individuals towards ensuring the safety of personal data, and ending arbitrary or unlawful mass surveillance or interception of electronic communications adopting the OECD Privacy Guidelines, the Civil Society Madrid Declaration, the provisions of Article 12 of the Universal Declaration of Human Rights, and the United Nations General Assembly Resolution on the Right to Privacy in the Digital Age, the reports of the Special Rapporteur for Privacy of the Human Rights Council, and the positions on this issue of the European Court of Human Rights and the Council of Europe.
+- Recognise the nature of privacy as a fundamental right and strengthen privacy enforcement and data protection by governments, corporations and individuals towards ensuring the safety of personal data, and ending arbitrary or unlawful mass surveillance or interception of electronic communications adopting the OECD Privacy Guidelines, the Civil Society Madrid Declaration, the provisions of Article 12 of the Universal Declaration of Human Rights, and the United Nations General Assembly Resolutions on the Right to Privacy in the Digital Age, the reports of the Special Rapporteur on the Right to Privacy of the Human Rights Council, and the positions on this issue of the European Court of Human Rights and the Council of Europe.

 2. Improving the Sustainability and Equity of Digitalisation